ProdPad Glossary of Terms

 If you use terms that are a little bit different than the labels in ProdPad - that’s ok!
 Here’s a breakdown of how different terms map into ProdPad.

 Objectives are actionable targets that clarify and align everyone in your team towards a desired outcome.
-Objectives are available on both the portfolio and product level, and are linked to roadmap cards.
+Objectives are available on both the portfolio and product level, and are linked to initiatives.

 ProdPad allows you to use key results to track progress.